hillaabra/pinterest-data-pipeline934/README.md

 ## [Project Overview](#project-overview)

-To mimic the creation of real-time user data from Pinterest, I wrote scripts that extract rows of data at random from three tables within an AWS RDS database.
-These randomly extracted datapoints are sent as JSON objects via an API (which I developed on AWS API Gateway) into their respective processing layers within the pipeline.
+To mimic the creation of real-time user data from Pinterest, I wrote a Python program that extracts rows of data at random from three tables within an AWS RDS database.
+Using multiprocessing, each randomly extracted datapoint is sent as a JSON object into two distinct processing layers of the pipeline via the two resources of an API I developed on AWS API Gateway.

 The pipeline is developed using a Lambda architecture.

 For the **Batch Layer**:
 - The data is ingested, in relation to three Kafka topics, via a REST proxy-integrated API connecting the Kafka Client launched on an EC2 instance with an MSK cluster on AWS.
 - I created a sink connector within MSK Connect that directs the incoming data to its target topic folder within an S3 bucket.
-- The data is processed within Databricks using Apache Spark: within Databricks, the data from each topic is read into Spark DataFrames and cleaned before being queried using SQL.
+- The data is processed within Databricks using Apache Spark: the data from each topic is read into Spark DataFrames and cleaned before being queried using SQL.
 - Extracting comprehensive insights from the so-called historical data of the batch layer, the SQL queries generate daily, precomputed batch views written to Parquet tables within Databricks, ready for ingestion to a **Serving Layer**.
 - The job is orchestrated from the Apache Airflow UI on an AWS MWAA environment using a DAG which currently schedules the batch layer pipeline to be run once daily at midnight.